alleyinteractive/mantle-docs/architecture/configuration.md

 For most WordPress installations, all files static files will be exposed to the web server and accessible by the end user.
-Placing a `.env` file in your plugin's folder is not sure since that file can be accessed by anybody on the internet with an unique interest in your site.
+Placing a `.env` file in your plugin's folder is not secure since that file can be accessed by anybody on the internet with a unique interest in your site.

-Mantle supports placing the `.env` file in more secure locations in you WordPress application.
+Mantle supports placing the `.env` file in more secure locations in your WordPress application.
 For WordPress VIP users, the `.env` file can be placed inside your [private directory](https://docs.wpvip.com/technical-references/vip-codebase/private-directory/)